Professor Sarah Anderson

 Research Communications Officer

-At home, Blaire enjoys propagating plants both indoors and out, and spending time with her dearly beloved partner, children and dogs.
+Outside of work, Blaire enjoys propagating plants and spending time with her partner, children and dogs.

 Read also